 SMEs carrying the burden of Autumn Budget

-The changes to Employer’s NIC announced yesterday, effective from 6 April 2025, had, to a degree, been trialled in the days before the budget, and so their inclusion was not totally surprising.
+The changes to Employer’s NIC announced yesterday, effective from 6 April 2025, had, to a degree, been trailed in the days before the budget, and so their inclusion was not totally surprising.
 Having limited its options for raising tax through its Manifesto commitments, the Government appears to have left itself few tools to really move the dial in terms of tax take.
-Having tested opinions, and discounted various options in the weeks leading to yesterday, it seems that increasing Employer’s NIC by over a percentage point was seen as an ‘easy’ way to move that dial without being accused of reneging on that Manifesto.
+Having tested opinions, and discounted various options in the weeks leading to yesterday, it seems that increasing Employer’s NIC was seen as an ‘easy’ way to move that dial without being accused of reneging on that Manifesto.

-The impact of this change on employers, particularly those with large numbers of lower-paid staff will be significant, however.
-The additional NIC cost will be £615 per staff member on their first £9,100 of salary.
+The impact of this change to employers, particularly those with large numbers of lower-paid staff will be significant, however – £615 per employee on their first £9,100 of salary.
 Businesses with a small number of employees will benefit from the increased Employment Allowance, but those SMEs with bigger headcounts face an almost certain increase in their payroll costs.
 What impact this will have on growth and on ‘working people’ would seem unclear at the moment.
-But one can see businesses in the retail and hospitality sector, for example, facing some tough choices as a result of this.
+But, one can see businesses in the retail and hospitality sector, for example, facing some tough choices as a result of this.

-With pension tax relief and salary sacrifice untouched by the budget, opportunities do still exist for the entrepreneur to both minimise payroll cost to staff and to maximise tax-efficient profit extraction.
+With pension tax relief and salary sacrifice untouched by the budget, opportunities do still exist for entrepreneur to both minimise their payroll costs and to maximise tax-efficient profit extraction.
 Any business with a sizeable headcount, not currently running a salary sacrifice scheme, would do well to consider one now, for example.

 Business clients will be thankful that there were no significant changes to other key areas of business taxation.
 Specifically, it was reassuring to hear that the incentives for capital investment – the Annual Investment Allowance and Full Expensing – will be retained, and after a period of much change, it was good to see the Research and Development regime remaining untouched.

 In the end, CGT changes were at the lower end of the scale.
 The death of Business Asset Disposal Relief has been foretold ahead of many a Budget, but it remains to fight another day.
-The rate at which gains will be taxed will, though, rise to 14% from April 2026 and 18% from April 2027 reducing further the overall benefit of this relief to the entrepreneur for his or her toil often over many risk-taking.
+The rate at which gains will be taxed will, though, rise to 14% from April 2026 and 18% from April 2027 reducing further the overall benefit of this relief to the entrepreneur.
 Whether the value of this relief is enough to see business owners wanting to accelerate business sales ahead of these rate increases, we will wait to see.

 The changes to Inheritance Tax are likely to have a far bigger impact on SME business owners and their family wealth, however.